philipbelesky/inter-ui/README.md

 > Additionally, hints are little computer programs that takes up considerable disk space, meaning that font files with hints are larger than those without hints.
 This might be a consideration when using web fonts.

+### Latin
+If you only need support for the latin characters.
+Then you can use this version.
+The normal `Inter (web)` version average filesize is between 150kb and 100kb, the reduced latin version is on average 30kb per font.

+This was generated using [glyphhanger](https://github.com/filamentgroup/glyphhanger):
+`glyphhanger --subset=*.otf --LATIN --formats=woff2,woff`